-- Mortgage registration fees: Both your new and existing bank may charge to register and deregister your mortgage,respectively, generally costing $135 (varies between states).
+- Mortgage registration fee: Your new and existing bank may charge to register and deregister your mortgage, respectively.
+The fee charged varies accross states.

-- Valuation fee: The new lender will charge around $300 to $600 to have your property valued but we can order a free upfront valuation on your behalf.
+- Property valuation fee: This can vary according to property type and location.
+The new lender will charge around $300 to $600 to have your property valued, but we can order a free upfront valuation on your behalf.

 Not all banks charge all these fees!

-You can get a rough estimate of the cost to refinance your mortgage by using our refinance calculator.
+You can get a rough estimate of the mortgage refinance fees by using our refinance calculator.

-Complete our free assessment form or call us on 1300 889 743 to speak with a specialist mortgage broker if you are planning to refinance your home loan.
+Complete our free assessment form or call us on 1300 889 743 to speak with a specialist mortgage broker if you plan to refinance your home loan.

 Several banks may provide a cashback to refinance your home loan to them.

-The amount of the rebate will depend on whether you’re an existing customer or a first home buyer.
+The rebate amount will depend on whether you’re an existing customer or a first-home buyer.

-These rewards can be tempting and lenders offer them on a regular basis but you shouldn’t refinance purely for a cash back.
+These rewards can be tempting, and lenders offer them regularly, but you shouldn’t refinance purely for cash back.

 These upfront refinance costs are minimal compared to the thousands of dollars that you may potentially save on interest and other fees over the life of your mortgage.